 Customers are eligible to apply for abatement adjustments for specific one-time incidents such as pool fill-ups or water leaks once every three years.
 It is incumbent upon the customer to correct the issues causing the need for the abatement in as timely a manner as possible.
 This provision may be waived by the Sewer Commission in extraordinary cases.

 The Commission categorizes abatements into four different uses: Seasonal Outdoor, Pool Abatements, Leak/Meter Abatements and Miscellaneous One-Time Abatements.
 Applications for abatements or requests for adjustments for reasons other than those stated in this policy must be made in writing to the Commission which will determine the validity of the request and the amount of any abatement or adjustment.
 A customer's inability to pay a water or sewer bill shall not be grounds for abatement under this policy.

 1. Seasonal Outdoor Water Use Abatements: For metered seasonal outdoor water use will only be considered when a second water meter is installed and pre-approved by the Commission.
+These abatements will be reflected in your January bill.
 Please review the Commission’s Policy for the Second Meter Program for more details.

 2. Pool Abatements: For abatements of water volumes used for one time pool fill-ups.
 This adjustment does not apply to seasonal refilling or topping off.
 A calculation will be performed (based on the size of the pool) to determine the amount of water used to fill the pool.
 The sewer charge for that volume of water will be abated.
 Customers requesting a pool abatement must provide details on the capacity and size of the pool and must state the billing period in which the filling of the pool occurred.